tigerbeetle/tigerbeetle/docs/operating/monitoring.md

 All TigerBeetle metrics are namespaced under `tb.` and are tagged with `cluster` (the cluster ID specified at format time) and `replica` (the replica index).
-Specific metrics might have additional tags - you can see a full list of metrics and cardinality by running `tigerbeetle inspect metrics`.
+Specific metrics might have additional tags.
+You can see a full list of metrics and cardinality by running `tigerbeetle inspect metrics`.

 ## Specific Metrics

 ### Overall status
 The `replica_status` metric corresponds to the overall status of the replica.
-If it's anything other than 0, it should be alerted on as it indicates a non-normal status.
+If it's anything other than `0`, it should be alerted on as it indicates a non-normal status.
 The full values are:

 | Value | Status          | Explanation                                                                                                                                    |
 |-------|-----------------|------------------------------------------------------------------------------------------------------------------------------------------------|